Faqs By Pinball FAQ

 Speaking of decals - if you're a fan of a particular theme and want artwork that isn't shown in the store - just ask.
-We (or our supply partners) might have it on file, but if not, we can can create custom artwork for your machine...or you can commission your own graphic artist.
+We (or our supply partners) might have it on file, but if not, we can can create custom artwork for your machine...or you can commission your own graphic artist or do your own.
 Please let us know what you have in mind.

 - Our machines have extensive, precision-cut ventilation slots in the main cabinet body and the backbox - along with fans - minimising the risk of components overheating (screens, multiple power supplies, computer and control components, amplifiers, solenoids, shaker motor, matrix lighting, etc. all generate heat), aimed at providing you with years of trouble-free use.

 - A lockable, hinged access door at the rear of the cabinet allows for easy component upgrades or additions (VR headset or another hard drive, such as our VR pinball system, for example) and periodic maintenance (cleaning).
 The rear panel of the backbox can be easily removed - allowing quick access to cords that may have been dislodged during transit (and also for occasional cleaning).
 The lockable coin door provides maintenance and control access for components mounted at the front of your machine.